-Therefore, you should first of all deal with the requirements (now and in the future) of your own website.
-This includes the planned CMS, the expected number of visitors, special functions and more.
+Therefore, you should first of all deal with the requirements (now and in the future) of your website.
+It includes the planned CMS, the expected number of visitors, special functions, and more.

 Then you can make the right decision.

-Below I introduce 6 areas in which the hosting rates of a provider and of course different providers differ.
+Below, I introduce six areas in which the hosting rates of a provider and, of course, different providers differ.

-Among the features are the very important things without which your own website would not run at all.
-So the scripting language PHP and at least one MySQL database should be present in the most recent versions.
-If you want to create several small websites, then, of course, you should make sure that multiple databases are possible
+Among the features are the very important things without which your website would not run.
+So, the scripting language PHP and at least one MySQL database should be present in the most recent versions.
+If you want to create several small websites, then, of course, you should make sure that multiple databases are possible.

 The features also include traffic restrictions, if any, and disk space.
 At least a few gigabytes should be.

-Very important is also the memory, which should not fall below certain sizes depending on the CMS (in WordPress, for example, I recommend 128 MB).
+Memory is also very important, which should not fall below certain sizes depending on the CMS (in WordPress, for example, I recommend 128 MB).

-For newcomers also interesting is the ability to install common content management system and other software with one click.
+For newcomers, also interesting is the ability to install a common content management system and other software with one click.
 Many hosting providers now offer this.

-Performance is also important, as the site is meant to load quickly, and when there are more visitors to the site, it should not collapse immediately.
+Performance is also important, as the site is meant to load quickly, and when there are more visitors, it should not collapse immediately.

 Very important here is, for example, the server location.
-This should be in the US so that the data does not have to be sent halfway around the world.
+It should be in the US, so the data does not have to be sent halfway around the world.

-I always book the domains at the hosting provider and have not had any problems with that.
-But that only applies to good US hosting providers.
-Some other hosting providers do not register the domain in the name of the customer but in the name of the host.
-Then, of course, you have bad cards, if you want to change to another hosting provider.
+I always book the domains with the hosting provider.
+Some providers do not register the domain in the customer's name but in the host's.
+Then you have bad cards if you want to change to another hosting provider.

-In addition, the web hosting rates offer a different number of inclusive domains.
-If you need more domains beyond that, more or less high costs.
+In addition, the web hosting rates offer various inclusive domains if you need more domains beyond that, more or less high costs.

-It is difficult to judge the technology of a hosting provider, but you should simply compare different possible plans.
+It isn't easy to judge the technology of a hosting provider, but you should simply compare different possible plans.